cygnet-software/Start-Here/README.md

 1. CygNet software engineers posting snippets or projects for general consumption
 2. SCADA admins posting snippets for other SCADA admins

+If you have a project on GitHub and would like to share, submit an issue on this repository and it will be added to the "Links To Other Helpful Repositories" section below.

 ## Repositories

 * [Script Samples](https://github.com/cygnet-software/ScriptSamples)